practical-solutions/dokuwiki-plugin-searchform/README.md

 # DokuWiki-Plugin: Searchform II

 Fork of the original [searchform-plugin](https://www.dokuwiki.org/plugin:searchform) by Gerrit Uitslag.
+Do not install both plugins on the same DokuWiki (conflict).

 Modifications:
 * Shows fulltext search results (thus a lot slower than the original plugin)